white, brown, golden brown, light brown, cream or combinations of these

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- Jack Tzu Puppies – Before You Buy…
+- Jack-Tzu Puppies – Before You Buy…

-- My Final Thoughts on the Jack Tzu
+- Final Thoughts